Topology of projective Tate-Shafarevich twists: Fibrations with Cinfty -sections

-In this section, we explain why Sacc\`a's conjecture is true given the following extra condition on the fibration and its twist: \begin{definition} A Lagrangian fibration $\pi:X\to B$ satisfies the Bogomolov-Kamenova-Verbitsky (BKV) conditions if \begin{itemize} \item the fibers of $\pi$ is reduced outside of a locus of codimension $2$ in $B$; \item the integral homology class of a general fiber is primitive. \end{itemize} \end{definition} Note that the fibration cannot have any multiple fiber as soon as it satisfies the BKV conditions. \begin{theorem}[\cite{bkv}] Suppose $\pi:X\to B$ satisfies the BKV conditions.
-Then there is a degenerate twistor deformation of $X$ that admits a meromorphic section. \end{theorem} \begin{corollary} Suppose $\pi:X\to B$ is projective and satisfies the BKV conditions.
-Then there is some torsion $\psi\in\Sha^0$ such that $X^\psi$ admits a rational section. \end{corollary} \begin{proof} By the preceding theorem and Theorem \ref{abashevarogov}, we can find $\psi\in\Sha^0$ such that $X^\psi$ has a meromorphic section.
-But then $X^\psi$ must be projective (see \cite[Lemma 5.17]{AR21}), so $\psi$ is torsion by Theorem \ref{projectiveimpliestorsion}. \end{proof} Let us now gives a positive answer to Sacc\`a's conjecture under some assumptions. \begin{proposition} Suppose we have a projective Lagrangian fibration $\pi:X\to B$ and a torsion class $\phi\in\Sha_{X/B}$, such that both $X,X^\phi$ satisfy the BKV conditions.
-Then $X$ is deformation-equivalent to $X^\phi$. \end{proposition} The proof relies on the following observation: \begin{proposition} Suppose we have a projective Lagrangian fibration $\pi:X\to B$ with a rational section and an \'etale Tate-Shafarevich class $\phi\in\Sha_{\text{\'et}}$ such that $\pi^\phi:X^\phi\to B$ too has a rational section, then $X$ is birational to $X^\phi$. \end{proposition} \begin{proof} Remove from the base the (common) discriminant locus of the fibrations, as well as the indeterminacy loci of the rational sections.
+Let us now explain why Sacc\`a's conjecture is true given the following extra condition on the fibration and its twist: \begin{definition} A $C^\infty$-section of a fibration $\pi:X\to B$ between smooth varieties is a $C^\infty$-map $s:B\to X$ between the underlying real manifolds such that $\pi\circ s=\operatorname{id}_B$. \end{definition} \begin{lemma} Suppose $\pi:X\to B$ admits a $C^\infty$-section $s$, then every fiber of it has at least one reduced component. \end{lemma} \begin{proof} For any $b\in B$, the derivative $\mathrm D\pi_{s(b)}$ admits a right inverse given by $\mathrm Ds_b$.
+Hence $\mathrm D\pi_{s(b)}$ is surjective.
+This means that $\pi$ is smooth at $s(b)$, so the component of $X_b$ containing $s(b)$ is reduced. \end{proof} \begin{theorem}[\cite{BDV}] Suppose $\pi:X\to B$ admits a $C^\infty$-section $s$.
+Then there is a degenerate twistor deformation of $X$ such that $s$ becomes holomorphic. \end{theorem} \begin{corollary} Suppose $\pi:X\to B$ is projective and admits a $C^\infty$-section.
+Then there is some torsion $\psi\in\Sha^0$ such that $X^\psi$ admits a holomorphic section. \end{corollary} \begin{proof} By the preceding theorem and Theorem \ref{abashevarogov}, we can find $\psi\in\Sha^0$ such that $\pi^\psi$ has a holomorphic section.
+But then $X^\psi$ must be projective (see \cite[Lemma 5.17]{AR21}), so $\psi$ is torsion by Theorem \ref{projectiveimpliestorsion}. \end{proof} Let us now give a positive answer to Sacc\`a's conjecture under some assumptions. \begin{proposition} Suppose we have a projective Lagrangian fibration $\pi:X\to B$ and a torsion class $\phi\in\Sha_{X/B}$, such that both $\pi,\pi^\phi$ admit $C^\infty$-sections.
+Then $X$ is deformation-equivalent to $X^\phi$. \end{proposition} The proof relies on the following observation: \begin{proposition} Suppose we have a projective Lagrangian fibration $\pi:X\to B$ with a rational section and an \'etale Tate-Shafarevich class $\phi\in\Sha_{\text{\'et}}$ such that $\pi^\phi:X^\phi\to B$ also has a rational section, then $X$ is birational to $X^\phi$. \end{proposition} \begin{proof} Remove from the base the (common) discriminant locus of the fibrations, as well as the indeterminacy loci of the rational sections.
 Denote by $B^0$ the resulting open locus, and $A,A^\phi$ the preimages of $B^0$ under $\pi,\pi^\phi$ respectively.

 Then $A,A^\phi$ are related by an \'etale Tate-Shafarevich twist over $B$.
 Since $A$ has a section, it can be given a canonical structure of an abelian scheme $\mu:A\times_{B^0}A\to A$ over $B^0$ with the section being the identity.
 But then $\underline{\operatorname{Aut}}_{A/B^0}^0\cong(A,\mu)^{\rm an}$ where the latter acts by translation.
 If we let $P\to B$ be the group scheme associated to $X\to B$ as in Theorem \ref{group_scheme_action}, then this shows that $P|_{B^0}\cong (A,\mu)$.
 Therefore $A^\phi\to B^0$ is a twist of $A\to B^0$ by the element